-A recent interesting study conducted by Muñoz et al[78] in rat models of cirrhosis demonstrates that the presence of ascites (identifying a phase of decompensated disease) correlates with significant damage of the tight and adherens junctions, increased intestinal permeability and enhanced bacterial translocation, which can be normalized by antibiotics administration, thus reinforcing the hypothesis that the coexistent dysbiosis and immune dysregulation play a pivotal role in disrupting the intestinal barrier.
+A recent interesting study conducted by Muñoz et al[78] in rat models of cirrhosis demonstrated that the presence of ascites (identifying a phase of decompensated disease) correlates with significant damage of the tight and adherens junctions, increased intestinal permeability, and enhanced bacterial translocation, which can be normalized by antibiotics administration.
+This reinforced the hypothesis that coexistent dysbiosis and immune dysregulation play a pivotal role in disrupting the intestinal barrier.
 Hence, the homeostasis of the intestinal barrier is likely to be modulated by a dynamic symbiotic relationship between the gut microbiome and the immune system[78].
 Due to increased gut permeability, bacteria can pass the intestinal barrier and migrate to mesenteric lymph nodes and other organs, a process known as bacterial translocation[79].
 This phenomenon is responsible for increased levels of circulating bacterial products and endotoxins, which directly correlate with the severity of liver disease and lead to the development of several complications, especially infections and HE[80, 81] .

 GUT MICROBIOTA

 The human gut contains 1014 bacteria, more than ten times the number of somatic cells in the human body[82].
-Microorganisms start colonizing the gut after birth, and their density and types vary among different parts of the intestines, among individuals and in the same individual during periods of illness and following dietary changes[83-85].
+Microorganisms start colonizing the gut after birth, and their density and types vary among different parts of the intestines, among individuals, and in the same individual during periods of illness and following dietary changes[83-85].
 In the healthy individual, the host/microbiota relationship is characterized by a homeostatic symbiosis: the host provides nutrients, and the microbiota influences the correct epithelial function and nutrient absorption.
 Normally, anaerobes are more represented than aerobes, and the majority of species belong to the genera Bacteroidetes and Firmicutes[86].

 The liver receives blood supply from the intestine through the portal circulation and is therefore exposed to gut-derived toxins, including bacteria and bacterial products, which are normally eliminated by the inflammatory response orchestrated by a large number of resident macrophages, dendritic cells, lymphocytes, and natural killer cells[87,88].